2014 (11) TMI 270 - KERALA HIGH COURT

 Bharati S. Kandhar Versus The Income Tax Officer And Others

-Refund of excess tax with interest Held that:- The entire issue of the orders of ITAT, AO orders giving effect to ITAT orders and Mr. S.M.Kandhar paying the tax as directed by the tribunal would require determination into questions of fact - It is ......
+Refund of excess tax with interest Held that - The entire issue of the orders of ITAT, AO orders giving effect to ITAT orders and Mr. S.M.Kandhar paying the tax as directed by the tribunal would require determination into questions of fact - It is on.....

 2014 (5) TMI 520 - ALLAHABAD HIGH COURT

 Rakesh Kumar Gupta Versus Union of India and another

 Mismatching of TDS amount - Refund of TDS - Application for rectification of mistake u/s 154 of the Act Held that - Following COURT ON ITS OWN MOTION Versus COMMISSIONER OF INCOME TAX AND OTHERS 2013 (3) TMI 316 - DELHI HIGH COURT - no effort was mad.....

 2013 (2) TMI 149 - GUJARAT HIGH COURT

 TORRENT PVT LTD. Versus COMMISSIONER OF INCOME TAX